 If you have a license key (bayz.key.txt), place it in the installation directory.
 Bayz can also run without a license key, but the analyses that can be performed without license key are limited.

 For linux and Mac the latest 2.5xx version is now 2.59 and is available for download as follows:

 Download and unpack directly on the linux prompt at the install location by running the commands:

 curl -C - -O http://www.bayz.biz/bayz2.59.6_mac64.tar.gz tar -xzvf bayz2.59.6_mac64.tar.gz

-Click here to download the zip-file with executables.
-Unpack the contents in the installation directory
+Unpack the contents in the installation directory as described above.

 A number of standard/basic models is available through an R interface.
 See the section on Bayz in R for details.
 To use Rbayz models, a convenient way that guarantees to always have the latest version, is to download the Rbayz scripts from the web at every R session that needs it, using in R:

 > source("http://www.bayz.biz/Rbayz.R")To avoid downloading from the web in every R session, you can also download and place in your bayz installation folder this Rbayz.R source file (you may need to right-click and choose Download File as ...).
 Then, from R use for instance (for a unix/linux installation of bayz in $HOME/bin):